editorconfig/editorconfig-core-lua/README.md

 for k, v in pairs(p) do print(string.format("%s=%s", k, v)) end
 ```

 Sometimes it is useful to have the same stable order for each `parse()` invocation that the EditorConfig C Core library provides.
-For that they property keys are available as an array in a second return value:
+For that the property keys are available as an array in a second return value:

 ```lua
 p, k = ec.parse("/full/path/to/file")